 The mitzvah of lighting the menorah is unique in that people perform it not only in its minimal standard, but in the way described by the Talmud to be the ‚Äúmost beautiful of beautiful.‚Äù How did this develop?
 From the argument between the Talmudic sages as to how many candles we light each night of Chanukah.

 In this shiur (Torah class) on Chanukah, Mrs. Shira Smiles raises a number of questions about the holiday.
 Firstly, why is the miracle of the oil the main focus, instead of the miraculous military victory?
 Secondly, what is the significance of ‘Zot Chanukah’, the last day of Chanukah?

 A Mitzvah is a Candle and Torah is Light: How do the candle and light parallel Torah and Mitzvot?
 How do the Torah and Mitzvah here in Mishlei 6:23 parallel the mussar of one’s father and the Torah of one’s mother in Mishlei 1:8?

 How to stumble and pick yourself up, refuse to give up on your dreams, and not let those who don’t believe in you break you.
 Teachers, mentors, parents should be careful with the way they speak to children, adult children, students and mentees.
-The one who is “down” learns to listen inwardlay rather than outrwardly.
+The one who is “down” learns to listen inwardly rather than outwardly.

 One can use one’s own darkest times to shed light and present opportunity to others more unfortunate.
-This is a lesson in both חסד and צדקה; helping people by building them up instead of dispensing “charity.”
-Although in French, the subtitles are good and the message is strong and can be used for explaining and demonstrating צדקה in its purest form.
+This is a lesson in both and the message is strong and can be used for explaining and demonstrating in its purest form.